On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Complete Bipartite Graphs

 \section{Complete Bipartite Graphs}

 The aim of this section is to summarize existing results on the $B_k$-EPG representation of complete bipartite graphs and derive new upper and lower bounds on their (monotonic) bend number.
 We start by investigating some results from the literature in \autoref{sec:UpperBoundsBendNumberKmn}.
 Then we derive two Lower-Bound-Lemmas in \autoref{sec:LowerBoundLemmas}.
-Eventually we give an upper bound on the monotonic bend number of a $K_{m,n}$ in \autoref{sec:LargestUpperBoundKmn}.
-The results obtained in this section will be used in \autoref{sec:B5B5m} where the relationship between $B_{k}^{m}$ and $B_{k}$ for $k\geqslant 3$ is investigated.
+Eventually, in Section 2.3, we give an upper bound on the monotonic bend number of $K_{m,n}$ for every $m, n \in \nz$, $m\leqslant n$.
+The results obtained in this section will be used in \autoref{sec:B5B5m}, where the relationship between $B_{k}^{m}$ and $B_{k}$ for $k\geqslant 3$ is investigated.

 Throughout this section we consider the complete bipartite graph $K_{m,n}$ with $m\leqslant n$.
 We denote the two partition classes of $K_{m,n}$ by $A$ and $B$, where $|A|=m$ and $|B|=n$.
 In an EPG representation we denote the set of all paths that correspond to vertices of $A$ and $B$ by $\mathcal{P}_A$ and $\mathcal{P}_B$, respectively; so $\mathcal{P}_A = \{P_v: v \in A\}$ and $\mathcal{P}_B = \{P_w: w \in B\}$.